top of page

 Learn about your legal rights - whether you're at a protest or police try and card you on the street.

-So what ACTUALLY happens if you are arrested?
+So what actually happens if you are arrested?
 Read a bit about what it's like to be arrested and next steps.

 Bail in so-called Canada isn't like you see on tv: It's also one of the most important moments in the entire legal process.
 Learn what you need to know to best prepare yourself for - or help others in - this moment.